stentorium/stentor/packages/stentor-interaction-model/README.md

 ## stentor-interaction-model

-Interaction model for :mega: stentor
+Interaction model for 📣 stentor